Mom-and-pop landlords squeezed by onslaught of state and local home renter protections

 About 60% of the 80,000 rental units in the county are owned by this type of property investor, said Ross Liscum, a Santa Rosa real estate broker affiliated with Century 21 NorthBay Alliance.

 Jennifer Coleman is one of them.
-For almost 30 years, she has been a landlord renting two duplexes, two townhomes and three single-family homes.
-Most of them are in a partnership that she has with another investor, a rental portfolio rebuilt since the Great Recession in 2008.
+For almost 30 years, she has been a landlord renting two duplexes and two townhomes.
+They are in a partnership that she has with another investor, a rental portfolio rebuilt since the Great Recession in 2008.
+She owns one townhome rental on her own and has sold three single-family units from tightening regulations..

 She cited the list of expenses for each property: taxes, insurance, maintenance and more.
 She and her investor partner rely on cash flow from monthly rents to be sustainable.